wintercms/docs/snowboard-request.md

 <a name="introduction"></a>
 ## Introduction

-Snowboard provides core AJAX functionality via the `Request` JavaScript class.
-The `Request` class provides powerful flexibility and reusability in making AJAX Requests with the Backend functionality in Winter.
+Snowboard provides core AJAX functionality via the `Request` Snowboard plugin.
+The `Request` plugin provides powerful flexibility and reusability in making AJAX Requests with the Backend functionality in Winter.
 It can be loaded by adding the following tag into your CMS Theme's page or layout:

 ```twig
 {% snowboard request %}
 ```

-And can be called using the following code in your JavaScript:
+And called using the following code in your JavaScript:

 ```js
 Snowboard.request('#element', 'onAjax', {});
 ```

-The base `Request` class, by default, uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided in most modern browsers to execute AJAX requests from the frontend to the backend in Winter.
+The base `Request` plugin uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided in most modern browsers to execute AJAX requests from the frontend to the backend in Winter.

+>**NOTE:** If you would like to replace any part of the functionality of the base `Request` plugin then you can write a custom [Snowboard Plugin](plugin-development) that extends and overrides the base `Request` plugin to customize it as desired.

 The `request` method takes three parameters: